julian-rose/Agon-CPM2.2/README.md

 Utilities:
 <ul>
-  <li>pmarc-p:       PMARC archiver for uncompressing PMA archive files.
+  <li>pmarc-n:       PMARC archiver for uncompressing PMA archive files.
 Could be added to startkit,
                      but from a different source.</li>
-  <li>startkit-e:    Utilities to uncompress archive files; CP/M software was often compressed for
+  <li>startkit-n:    Utilities to uncompress archive files; CP/M software was often compressed for
                      exchange on bullet-in boards</li>
 </ul>